 If the initial \$23,100 investment in T.E.A.C.H. had been invested that year in a Certificate of Deposit, it would be worth nearly \$60,000 today.
 Had the money been invested in an annuity it would be worth \$75,000 now.
-But it wasn't invested of our country's children; and in higher education institutions.
+But it wasn't invested in a CD or in an annuity.
+It was invested in the human capital of the early childhood field; in early childhood programs that daily serve millions of our country's children; and in higher education institutions.
 So what exactly has happened to this initial investment?

 - Over \$260 million leveraged

 - 100,000 scholarships awarded

 - Over 1 million college credit hours earned

 - Over 500 colleges and universities engaged

-- New education and compensation initiatives, such as Child Care WAGE\$[®], implemented
+- New education and compensation initiatives, such as Child Care WAGE\$®, implemented

 As we look forward to the next 20 years, our vision for the workforce includes one unified early childhood profession with professional levels and specializations that apply across all systems and a coherent education pathway from high school to a doctorate degree.
-We see a continued focus on systemic changes for the entire workforce such as individual certification and licensure systems; a common set of national professional preparation standards for practitioners working with children birth through eight across all settings; a common course catalog and/or common expectations for certificates, diplomas and degrees in early childhood education to support articulation of coursework within and across states; and funding for higher education faculty to continue their own professional development.
+We see a continued focus on systemic changes for the entire workforce such as individual certification and licensure systems; a common set of nationa professional preparation standards for practitioners working with children birth through eight across all settings; a common course catalog and/or common expectations for certificates, diplomas and degrees in early childhood education to support articulation of coursework within and across states; and funding for higher education faculty to continue their own professional development.